andyWynyard/gatsby-blog-starter-images/src/blog/martina-k.md

 level: "Mid-level"
 quote:
   - "UX design is like working out a puzzle.
 There are many pieces that need to fit together and the best way to find the right one is to try them out."
-summary: "Martina is a UX designer with a background within the retail and telecom industries where the focus has been on creating good user experiences out of business requirements.
+summary: "Martina is a UX designer with focus on creating good user experiences out of business needs.
+She often holds workshops with clients in order to process ideas to user centered design.
+Martina is described as ambitious, meticulous and a team player that always finishes her tasks.
+She likes working with many things going on in parallel.
-In recent years she has been working with technical online platforms and development/design for both the web and app platforms.
-She has been part of many agile projects where she - together with her team - analyzed and developed new functionalities and features.
-By holding workshops and brainstorming sessions with clients and other teams Martina processes thoughts and ideas to user centered design in an efficient way.

-Martina is a dedicated and analytical person who has a skill in understanding clients and their needs.
-Her interest for a creative solution with focus on the end user is what drives her in her work.
-Clients and colleagues describe Martina as ambitious, meticulous and a team player that always remains calm and finishes her tasks.
-She is an easy learner and finds it easy to not only understand clients and their needs but also to visualize these in a pedagogical way.

-Martina believe it's important to finish what she starts and to always to a good job.
-She is used to working agile with many things in parallel at a high pace and she enjoys it.
 Structure, efficiency and clarity are her key words."
 keySkills:
   - "UX Design"
   - "Prototyping"